-Welcome to Testing, Research, and Evaluation (TR&E)—a division of the Teaching and Learning Department in LCS.
-The purpose of TR&E is to administer all district and state testing programs, analyze and share related data, and support district initiatives on student achievement.
+Welcome to School Improvement, Accountability and Testing—a division Academic Services with Leon County Schools.
+The purpose of School Improvement, Accountability and Testing is to administer all district and state testing programs, analyze and share related data, and support district initiatives on student achievement.

 The Leon County School District does not discriminate against any person on the basis of sex (including transgender status, gender nonconforming, and gender identity), race, color, ethnicity, national origin, religion, pregnancy, marital status, disability, sexual orientation, or genetic information.